abilian/hop3/README.md

 It aims to facilitate access to cloud technologies for a diverse range of users, including small and medium-sized enterprises (SMEs), non-profits, public services, and individual developers.
 By leveraging robust web, cloud, and open source technologies, Hop3 enables these groups to deploy and manage web applications efficiently and securely.

-### Goals
+## Goals

 - **Sovereignty**: Empowers users to maintain control over their data and infrastructure, reducing reliance on centralized cloud services.
-- **Security and Privacy**: Adopts a secure-by-design approach, integrating advanced security measures and ensuring compliance with privacy regulations like GDPR.
+- **Security and Privacy**: Adopts a secure-by-design approach, integrating advanced security measures and ensuring compliance with privacy regulations like GDPR and the Cyber Resilience Act (CRA).
 - **Environmental Sustainability**: Incorporates eco-design principles to reduce the environmental footprint of cloud computing, advocating for sustainable digital practices.
 - **Openness and Collaboration**: Developed as an open-source project to encourage community-driven innovation and improvement.
 - **Inclusivity and Accessibility**: Ensures the platform is accessible to a diverse audience, including those with different abilities, through comprehensive documentation and support.

 ## Features